HackathonGranularit/hackathon-4/README.md

 `string PhoneNumber`

-`string NotificationCallBackUrl (And endpoint that I can push the mpesa payment notification once user has completed the payment process)`
+`string NotificationCallBackUrl (An endpoint that I can push the mpesa payment notification once user has completed the payment process)`

 `string AccountReference`